ajfisher/building-droids-with-js/slides2.md

 My initial interest in computing came from an interest in electronics.
 But the reality was that for a kid growing up in the late 80s, building serious hardware was prohibitively expensive and required facilities that most kids didn’t have access to in those days.

-Doing anything non-trivial in hardware was a very difficult undertaking.
-As a result, I moved to software.
-As you’d expect, in the world of software, the effort to reward ratio was far better than for hardware, especially for the attention span of a teenager.
+As a result, as a teen I move to software where you could get better results and faster.

 And this situation remained the case until recently.